Asset Location: The Missing Piece in Your Investment Puzzle?

 How to Build Your Three-Bucket Strategy

-So, how do you make sure you’ve got money in all three buckets?
+So, how do you ensure you have money in all three buckets?
 Here are some steps to consider:

 1. Maximize Employer Matches